Montmorency/fracture/README.md

 with the relaxed initial crack_slab.

-simulate_crack.py contains the helper functions that are attached to an LOTFDynamics object i.e. the traj_writer, the qm/mm potentials etc.
+simulate_crack.py contains the helper functions that are attached to a LOTFDynamics object i.e. the traj_writer, the qm/mm potentials etc.
 The default start file name is 'crack.xyz' default output is 'traj_lotf_2.xyz'.

 ## Typical Usage
-Generate a CrackCell dictionary: python make_dict.py
+Generate a CrackCell dictionary in the working directory which determines the crack geometry and other simulation parameters by modifying make_dict.py:
+  `python make_dict.py`

-For intergranular fracture run: python gb_gen.py
+For fracture simulations involving grain boundaries run:
+  `python gb_gen.py`

-To initiate a seed crack from the crack_dictionary run from the directory where the make_dict.pckl file is located: python crack.py
+To relax the initial seed crack from the crack_dictionary run from the working directory:
+  `python crack.py`

-To begin the dynamical simulation: python run_crack.py
+To begin the dynamical simulation:
+  `python run_crack.py`